20 Incredible Must-Read Books Like Downton Abbey For 2023

 Carnegie’s Maid by Marie Benedict

-While the story revolves around Andrew Carnegie’s housemaid and their fictional relationship, it was fascinating to learn about life in Pittsburg during the 1860s.
+The story revolves around Andrew Carnegie’s housemaid and their fictional relationship.
+It was fascinating to learn about life in Pittsburg during the 1860s.
 This story particularly focuses on the different social classes of the American Industrial Revolution.

 The Parting Glass by Gina Marie Guadagnino